 The number of times that interoperability is required for regional incidents varies greatly across the State and from year to year.
 The most frequent need for interoperability occurs during major weather events.
-Additionally, real-world events, such as major sporting events, festivals, concerts, protests, National Special Security Events (e.g., January 2009's Whistle-Stop Tour and Presidential Inauguration) and largescale incidents like the Washington, D.C. sniper attacks, remind leaders of the importance of interoperability and force agencies to explore continual improvements.
+Additionally, real-world events, such as major sporting events, festivals, concerts, protests, National Special Security Events (e.g., January 2009's Presidential Whistle-Stop Tour and Inauguration) and large-scale incidents like the Washington, D.C. sniper attacks, remind leaders of the importance of interoperability and force agencies to explore continual improvements.

 Maryland has made it a priority to promote interoperable communications.
 At the State level, the SIEC developed an outreach component.
 Every locality across the State has been made aware of the importance of interoperability, as well as the statewide interoperability vision and its eventual capabilities.

-In the past year, interoperability leadership has briefed members of the legislature, representatives from every county, every state agency involved with radio communications and NGO representatives from every spectrum of public safety and emergency management representation.
+Additionally, a representative from each of Maryland's five interoperability regions has been appointed by the Governor to a seat on the SIEC to bring expert local perspective and input to State projects.
+In the past year, interoperability leadership has briefed members of the legislature, representatives from every county, every state agency involved with radio communications, and NGO representatives from every spectrum of public safety and emergency management representation.
 On local levels, interoperability is addressed during joint exercises, radio committee meetings, and training sessions.

-The SIEC's collaborative planning effort will continue to encourage local cross-jurisdictional and crossdisciplinary participation in the evolution of the SCIP through an outreach and public affairs plan.
+The SIEC's collaborative planning effort will continue to encourage local cross-jurisdictional and cross-disciplinary participation in the evolution of the SCIP through an outreach and public affairs plan.
 The Outreach Plan includes a set of goals, objectives, key messages, and list of target audiences.
 The plan is designed as part of a long-term effort for outreach and stakeholder communications in support of SIEC and SCIP goals and objectives.
 The plan proposes outreach activities such as public meetings and workshops, interactive Web-based information, media and public awareness efforts, and legislative awareness.
 The outreach effort will target all government and non-government public safety agencies and organizations in Maryland.
+Statewide Interoperability Director Ray Lehr participated in a panel discussion at the summer, 2011 MACo (Maryland Association of Counties) along with SIEC members Clay Stamp (Talbot Co.) and Chip Jewell (Frederick Co.) that covered statewide communications efforts.